1. PERSONAL FINANCE

 Credit cards

-So why use a credit card at all?
+Why use a credit card at all, if debit cards are so great?
 Well, there are several reasons why credit cards are attractive.

-• You can spend more than you currently have and pay it back later (but use caution)
+• You can spend more than you currently have and pay it back later (but approach with caution).

-• Credit cards generally offer better rewards and protection than debit cards do
+• Credit cards generally offer better rewards and consumer protection than debit cards do.

 When you use your debit card, not only will the money be taken out of your account right away, but in many cases, you will be responsible for getting your own refund.